meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 # :x capscared
 The captain shows many times that he is scared of Black Dog, probably because he served under him on Captain Flint's crew.
 # :x shipmates
 Evidence they served with Flint on the same vessel.
-As we see later on, Bill has precise records of Flint's voyages, and it would make sence for him to be Quartermaster, and Black Dog first mate.
+As we see later on, Bill has precise records of Flint's voyages, and it would make sense for him to be First mate, with Black Dog being a former crew member.
 # :x strokesymptoms
 Probably because he had a stroke due to several reasons:
 1. Alcohol